Trouble Seeing Fine Print?

-If you happen to be in your 40s or older, having trouble seeing clearly at near is very normal.
-This is not a disease, but can be very bothersome to many people.
+If you happen to be in your 40s or older, having trouble seeing clearly is very normal.
+This is not a disease but can be very bothersome to many people.
 Each time we look at something up close, the lens inside our eye needs to change shape to make objects appear clear.
 Over time, the lens becomes more rigid, making it harder for the lens to change for near tasks.
-The early to mid 40s is normally when people start noticing these changes.
+The early to mid-40s is normally when people start noticing these changes.

 If you have any other questions, please don't hesitate to call our office at 403-526-2020.

 Tags: Poor near vision Eye stain Eye Fatigue